foggerty/thebook/Chapters/NotesAndReferences.md

 ## MANUSCRIPTS (Move to beginning?)

-In the introduction we have described the British Museum codex on which this work is based and, in general terms, defined and discussed the various groups of MSS used to control, correct, or otherwise improve the text and add to our knowledge of its subject matter.
-Restricting ourselves to bare essentials, we now give particulars about individual MSS, the groups into which we have placed them, and the meaning of the symbols by which we refer to them.
-Further information about them can be found ín sources indicated in parentheses following the indication of date, and, in the case of the Istanbul MSS, the reader should consult Ritter, Zs/., XVIII, 1929, pp. 137 ff.
+In the introduction we have described the British Museum codex on which this work is based and, in general terms, defined and discussed the various groups of manuscripts used to control, correct, or otherwise improve the text and add to our knowledge of its subject matter.
+Restricting ourselves to bare essentials, we now give particulars about individual manuscripts, the groups into which we have placed them, and the meaning of the symbols by which we refer to them.
+Further information about them can be found ín sources indicated in parentheses following the indication of date, and, in the case of the Istanbul manuscripts, the reader should consult Ritter, Zs/., XVIII, 1929, pp. 137 ff.

-1324Before proceeding to details we draw special attention to the following point: in the case of groups A, C, and D, the unqualified usc of the letter assigned to the group indicates that it denotes all MSS within thar group.
+1324Before proceeding to details we draw special attention to the following point: in the case of groups A, C, and D, the unqualified usc of the letter assigned to the group indicates that it denotes all manuscripts within that group.
 Its meaning in the case of the B group will be explaincd when we come to it.

 A Al: British Museum, Add, 23489.
 No date, but probably early fifteenth century, if not end of fourteenth, (Catalogus codicum manuscriptorum orientalium . . .
 Pars secunda..., Londini, 1846 (-1871), pp. 667-68.
 Fox descriptions,